Video No 1: Intrinsic touch

 This is generally the best way to use the fingers when speed, precision and independence are a priority.
 I have exaggerated the movement a little to make it clear.
 Note that the finger flexes from the first knuckle (MCP joint) and extends at the middle one (PIP joint).
 There should be no active straightening out of the finger, but rather a feeling of allowing it to unbend naturally — like the way your knee unbends when you put your foot down.

-Video No 2: Flexing movement using the intrinsic muscles
+Video No 2: Finger movement using the intrinsic muscles

 Note that the FDP Muscle is often used as a limiter, setting the limit of finger extension so that the finger tips follow a prescribed path.
 This is not the same as using the FDP actively.